anandu106/ad_project/README.md

  - Run Powershell as administrator.
  - Change directory to the copied file path.
  - Type ".\Sysmon64 -i ..\sysmonconfig.xml.
 And install.
+ - Follow these same steps for the Windows Server.

 ### Add Index on Splunk and Enable Forwarding and Receiving
 - Go to 192.168.10.10:8000 on your browser and login with the credentials created when installing the Splunk server.